geotools/geotools/docs/user/tutorial/raster/image.rst

     The sequel to ``jpeg`` that uses wavelet compression  to handle massive images.
 The file format also supports metadata fields that can be used to store geospatial information.

-    This format performs best when you have more faster CPUs than disk access.
+    This format performs best when you have faster CPUs than disk access.

 There are also more exotic formats such as ECW and MRSID that can be supported if you have installed the ``imageio-ext`` project into your JRE.